| Newbies Guide | Technical Resources

 F-Design modified rear longitudinal bars

 Bear in mind that altering the effective length of only the upper or only the lower arms will change the angle of the diff face, and thus the angle the universal joints run at.
 This could obviously be used to advantage by tilting the face slightly upwards to help relieve the universal-joint's increased angle caused by lifting.

 The rear can probably be lifted a little more without as many issues as the front, though those that have lifted the rear around 80mm generally find adjustable or lengthened suspension arms are needed to get things right.
 Massive lifts (eg 150mm) will likely require a total redesign of the rear arms (eg no panhard and/or 3-link or 4-link top arms), and drive-shaft joins.

-I have 20mm ball-joint spacers to help gain distance between the bump stop and the top arm, and to get back within camber adjustment range.
+I have 20mm thick ball-joint spacers to help gain distance between the bump stop and the top arm, and to get back within camber adjustment range.

 WARNING 1: Modifying your suspension (even including anti-rollbar removal) may be illegal or subject to special tests in your country, so check first.
 It may also affect your insurance cover, so check this also.

 WARNING 2: Always use bolts rated for the job, if you replace suspension or steering bolts use graded replacements (eg 8.8 or better), and lock-washers or nylock type nuts.

 WARNING 3: It is generally considered that a 2 inch (50mm) suspension lift puts the angle of the CVs and steering ball-joints at their effective operational limit.
 You can lift more, but you'll greatly increase the risk of premature CV and ball-joint failure.